 How to Use Italics

-Italics and Underlining are considered identical in many style guidelines, and different publication styles have different preferences on which to use.
+Italics and underlining are considered identical in many style guidelines, and different publication styles have different preferences on which to use.
 Do not underline in MLA style.

 Italics for long, published works